Buddha Peace And Ways Of Practicing It

 - Right speech, action, and livelihood – The aim to follow three elements include living according to the five precepts.

-- Mindfulness and concentration can be gained through meditation
+- You can gain Mindfulness and concentration through meditation

 - Right, Understanding and thought come by practicing meditation and living with five precepts.